The Department of History prides itself upon its friendly atmosphere of close interaction between students and faculty.

 The department offers an M.A. degree in the following fields: American history, early modern and modern European history, and medieval European history (with comparative attention to the pre-modern Islamic world).
 We also offer an M.A. program in Late Medieval and Early Modern Religion and Society, drawing on the particularly rich resources for the study of religious history available in the Department and the University more broadly.
-We also offer joint M.A. programs with the Department of Library and Information Science (M.A./M.S.L.I.S.) and with the Columbus School of Law (M.A./J.D.).
+We also offer joint M.A. programs with the Department of Library and Information Science (M.A./M.S.L.I.S.), with the Department of Education (M.A./M.A.), and with the Columbus School of Law (M.A./J.D.).

 On the Ph.D. level, we offer degrees in American history, early modern European history, modern European history, and (a particular strength) medieval European history.